-- 5.43 The council believes that minimising the chance of ASB occurring in the first place is the best outcome.
-It seeks to do this by: - Operating an introductory tenancy regime for new tenants - Operating a robust allocation and sign-up process for new tenants. - Using measures to design out crime and ASB, such as CCTV, fencing, bollards etc. - Identifying hotspot times, such as bonfire night, and proactively managing these to prevent ASB from occurring. - 5.44 Often, the best way to prevent ASB is by working in partnership with other agencies, such as the Police.
-The council work with these agencies to share relevant information, allowing us to identify hotspot areas, share resources and create cohesive and effective plans for managing the issues.
+- Operating an introductory tenancy regime for new tenants - Operating a robust allocation and sign-up process for new tenants.
+In general, it will also: - Use measures which aim to design out crime and ASB, such as CCTV, fencing, bollards etc. - Identifying hotspot times, such as bonfire night, and proactively managing these to prevent ASB from occurring. - 5.49 Often, the best way to prevent ASB is by working in partnership with other agencies, such as the Police.
+The council works with these agencies to share relevant information, allowing us to identify hotspot areas, share resources and create cohesive and effective plans for managing the issues.
 This includes working proactively to detect and deter ASB on open spaces which the council does not own but which impact on our customers, as per our regulatory requirements as a social housing landlord.